 A sketch on The Whitest Kids U Know features a kid Adolf Hitler being the nicest person in the entire town.
 In the last ten seconds of the sketch, he takes one bit of marijuana and suddenly wants to kill Jews.

 The Buffy the Vampire Slayer episode "Beer Bad" combined an Anvilicious message about the dangers of alcohol with a plotline about cursed magical beer turning college kids into cavemen.
+It does lampshade it at the end, though:

 Family Guy has a lampshaded version of this in which the ancient Irish race had vastly advanced technology.
 Then somebody invents whiskey, a few people take a sip, and crapsack island ensues.